Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 The three parts are sufficient to calculate new endpoints with given actuator angles/positions and the inverse kinematics.

 # Literature about Paden-Kahan / canonical subproblems

+With the exception of Pardos-Gotor's book, all the following literature was available free, being Open Access, source code (e.g. on github) or as pre-printed versions.

 * Paden's dissertation (available as pdf),describing 4 subproblems
 * Kahan didn't disclose his results